oodler577/FreePublicPerlAPIs/README.md

 11. NO `TRIAL` module uploaded to CPAN
 12. Versions must start at `1.0.0` or _very near_ that if you anticipate some changes
 13. Modules must be _complete_ (hence the preference for `1.0.0`
+14. Modules must have at least 1 test in `t/`, as [trivial as it may be](https://metacpan.org/release/OODLER/Acme-Free-API-Ye-1.0.0/source/t/01-basic.t)
-14. Modules and cli client must be _zero conf_ (no configuration files required)
+15. Modules and cli client must be _zero conf_ (no configuration files required)
-15. You can use ChatGPT or whatever, but it must be clearly noted that you did this (and to what degree)
+16. You can use ChatGPT or whatever, but it must be clearly noted that you did this (and to what degree)
-16. External code that is not yours used must be attributed
+17. External code that is not yours used must be attributed
-17. All code must be released with the Perl or similar licensing
+18. All code must be released with the Perl or similar licensing

 # FAQ